Lee Harris (editor)

 Lee Harris (born 1968) is a British editor of science fiction, fantasy and horror.
 He is the only British editor ever to have been nominated in the Hugo Awards "short form" editing category (with two nominations), and the first British editor ever to have been nominated in the editing "long form" category.

 Biography

 His early jobs included actor and bartender (where he was a finalist in the Bols / Exchange Bar and Grill Cocktail Bartender of the Year competition in 1993).

+He was a professional actor with TV and movie credits to his name.

-He was also a director (both company director and stage director) for The Dreaming Production Company from 2003 to 2005 (now no longer operating),. a professional theatre group that staged fantasy and horror-themed plays across the UK.
-He co-wrote and directed the first professional adaptation of a Terry Pratchett book, Eric, among others.
+He was also a director (both company director and stage director) for The Dreaming Production Company from 2003 to 2005 (now no longer operating), a professional theatre group that staged fantasy and horror-themed plays across the UK.
+He co-wrote and directed the first professional live action adaptation of a Terry Pratchett book, Eric, among others.

-Later he worked as a communications executive for CPP, an insurance company based in York.

-Immediately prior to working in a full-time publishing role, Harris was an analyst for iOn (a division of Xerox).
-He was jointly responsible for setting up a new financial system that allowed the company to accurately invoice several UK government departments for their outsourced printing and copying needs.